m-Py/anticlust/README.md

 parentheses) of the variables are pretty much the same across the five groups.
 The function `anticlustering()` takes as input a data table describing the elements that should be assigned to sets.
-In the data table, each row represents an element, for example a person, word or a photo.
+In the data table, each row represents an element (here a plant, but it can be anything; for example a person, word, or a photo).
 Each column is a numeric variable describing one of the elements’ features.
 The number of groups is specified through the argument `K`.
 The argument `objective` specifies how between-group similarity is quantified; the argument `method` specifies the algorithm by which this measure is optimized.
 See the documentation `?anticlustering` for more details.

 Four anticlustering objectives are natively supported in `anticlustering()`: